tuananhhedspibk/deeplearning.ai/README.md

 ### Repository for learning on deeplearning.ai courses

-Please check the [issue](https://github.com/tuananhhedspibk/TensorflowCertificate/issues) for more details.
+Please check the [issues](https://github.com/tuananhhedspibk/TensorflowCertificate/issues) tab for more details.